albertqi/tamarin-workshop/ex1/README.md

 Tamarin gives you a graphical output when it finds an attack.
 Try relating this output to you model.
 Can you make sense of it?

+- The graphical output makes sense, as it relates the `Leak` rule to the `SendMsg` rule, depicting how an adversary could now learn the message.

 ## Step 3